cunarist/app-template/README.md

 # 🧱 Project Structure

 **Flutter** deals with the cross-platform user interface while **Rust** handles the internal logic.
 The front-end and back-end are completely separated.
-These two worlds communicate through native steams.
+These two worlds communicate through viewmodel and function calls.

 This repository is based on [Cunarist App Template](https://github.com/cunarist/app-template).
 It is possible to receive the latest commits from this template repository with the automated Python command stated below.